 How to choose a gas rewards program

-When it comes to finding the best rewards program for gas, there are a handful of factors you should consider.
-The following tips can help you select a gas rewards program that will provide the savings and benefits you want the most:
+When it comes to finding the best rewards program for gas, the following tips can help you select the program that will provide the savings and benefits you want the most:

 The most important factor to consider is which type of gas stations you fill up in the most.
 Maybe one gas station near your home tends to have the lowest prices on gas over time, or perhaps you always fill up at a gas station close to work.
 Whatever the case, you’ll earn more rewards over time if you select a gas rewards program from a brand you can use.

 Where some gas rewards programs only let you redeem your rewards for fuel discounts, others let you cash in points for drinks, snacks and more.
 Some programs also let you choose how to cash in your rewards, so make sure to compare all your options.